Traveling to France during Covid-19: What you need to know before you go

 What can visitors expect?

 France has brought back many of the tough measures which marked out its first lockdown in early 2020.
-There is a nightly curfew from 8pm to 6am.
+A nationwide nightly curfew from 6 p.m to 6 a.m came into effect on January 16.
 Bars, gyms, museums and theaters are closed, although shops and libraries are now open.
 Masks must be worn at all times on public transport and in enclosed public spaces.
+From February 8, all teachers and children over the age of six are required to wear "category 1" masks, such as a surgical mask or an FFP2 medical mask while at school due to concerns that fabric masks may not provide a strong level of protection against the new Covid variants.
+Although ski lifts were expected to reopen by the end of January, the French government announced on January 21 that they will remain closed to the public for the time being.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 11.